Paradoxxs/Gitbook/forensics/windows/README.md

 Transaction log file contain data that have not been written to the registry hive, cache registry data prior to permanently being written to hive file.
 The cache get flushed at least once per hour or when the system is not being used.

+Because registry is a database it difficult to delete values from the registry, the only way to do it, is by overwrite it with new data.&#x20;

+### Location

+* Windows\system32\config : SAM, Security, System, Software, Default

+Amcache

+* Windows\appcompat\programs\Amcache.hve

+User hive

+Each user have a registry hive, which record user activity and preference on the machine.
+One of the most critical object to be examined.

+* XP: c:\docments and settings\ {username}
+* win 7-10: %userprofile%\appdata\local\microsoft\windows

 ### Backup

 Backup of the registry are location at C:\Windows\System32\Config\RegBack. backup are made every 10 day.